 - Are there any special programs that can assist me in my job search?

 - The Workforce Recruitment Program (WRP) is a recruitment and referral program that connects federal sector employers with college students and recent graduates with disabilities.
 Individuals interview with federal representatives to get their information in an application database for internships and full-time employment.
 While not a guarantee of employment, the WRP is a great opportunity to get federal interviewing experience and to connect with federal agencies.
-This program is held annually, taking place in the fall semester and hosted through the Center for Career Development & Academic Transitions.
+This program is held annually, taking place in the fall semester and hosted through the Center for Career Development & Academic Exploration.

 - The Schedule A Hiring Authority is an exception to the traditional federal hiring process, streamlining the hiring process for people with disabilities and in some cases allowing for non-competitive hiring.
 Watch this video to learn more about the Schedule A Hiring Authority.

-- October is National Disability Employment Awareness Month, to celebrate the Center for Career Development & Academic Transitions assists in organizing an annual Disability Mentoring Day.
+- October is National Disability Employment Awareness Month, to celebrate the Center for Career Development & Academic Exploration assists in organizing an annual Disability Mentoring Day.
 This day pairs students with preferred employers to spend a day job shadowing and meeting local professionals.
 Contact the center if you have a company or position you would like to see!

 - How do I go about receiving accommodations at work?